Irrigation is important for Greeley's agriculture.

 The beet factory would not buy frozen or dirty beets.
 Harvest time was very important to get the beets in on time and to be sure they were clean.
 Greeley was part of the "Sugar Bowl" in northern Colorado.

-Warren Monfort began to use the by-products of the sugar beets to feed cattle.
+Warren Monfort began to use the waste from the sugar beets to feed cattle.

 Ranchers had been raising cattle in the area since the 1870's.
 But a couple of years of bad winter storms had most ranchers trying to think of other ways to feed the cattle.
 The cattle used to roam free.
-One of the reasons Greeley built the fence around the town was to keep the free range cattle out of the gardens.
+One of the reasons Greeley built the fence around the town in 1871 was to keep the free range cattle out of the gardens.
+So ranchers needed to find a better way to feed their cattle.

 Warren Monfort began to feed the cattle in a contained area or feed lot.

-This helped protect the cattle.
+This helped protect the cattle and keep them out of gardens and fields.
 It also made beef available year round.
 Before beef was available only in the fall after the round up.

-The Monforts then made a processing plant close to the feed lots.
+The Monforts then made a plant close to the feed lots.

 The beef could then be ready for market much quicker.
 Ken Monfort also introduced the idea of cutting the beef into smaller portions before selling them to the stores.
 This made the beef cost less money.
 Greeley was then known as the "Steak Capitol."